-The Company's notes payable obligations to related parties assumed in the acquisition (Note 11) are as follows as of December 31, 2018 and June 30, 2018:
+The Company's notes payable obligations to related parties assumed in the acquisition (Note 11) are as follows as of March 31, 2019 and June 30, 2018:

-Decemb er 31, 2018 June 30, 2018 Note payable to a related party in which the note accrues interest on the original principal balance at a rate of 8% interest annually and is due on demand. \$ 15,000 \$ 15,000 Note payable to a related party bearing interest at a rate of 8% interest annually, maturing in August 2019.
-45,000 - Various notes payable to a related party in which the note accrues interest on the original principal balance at a rate of 6.25% interest annually and was scheduled to mature in October 2017 and is currently due on demand.
-91,000 91,000 Note payable to a related party in which the note accrues interest on the original principal balance at a rate of 6.25% interest annually and is due in August 2019.
-8,000 8,000 Notes payable to a related party in which the note bears no interest and is scheduled to mature on demand.
-25,000 25,000 Note payable to a related party in which the note accrues interest on the original principal balance at a rate of 9% interest annually and is scheduled to mature in October 2019.
-125,000 125,000 Note payable to an individual executed February 2018 in which the note accrues interest on the original principal balance at a rate of 18% annually and is due on demand.
-10,000 10,000 Various notes payable to a related party in which the note accrues interest on the original principal balance at a rate of 10% interest annually through December 31, 2016 at which time the interest rate was reduced to 6.25% interest annually.
-The notes are scheduled to mature at various dates through July 2021.
-211,534 211,534 Total Related Party Notes Payable 530,534 485,534 Current Portion of Related Party Notes Payable 530,534 485,534 Long-term Portion of Related Party Notes Payable \$ - \$ -
+March 31, 2019 June 30, 2018 Various notes payable to a related party in which the notes accrue interest on the original principal balance at a rate of 8% interest annually and is due on demand.
+Five of these notes were converted into common stock in accordance with a board resolution at a rate of \$.01 per share.
+One note did not convert. \$ - \$ 15,000 Various notes payable to a related party in which the note accrues interest on the original principal balance at a rate of 6.25% interest annually and was scheduled to mature in October 2017 and is currently due on demand. - 91,000 Note payable to a related party in which the note accrues interest on the original principal balance at a rate of 6.25% interest annually and is due in August 2019. - 8,000 Notes payable to a related party in which the note bears no interest and is scheduled to mature on demand.
+Note payable to a related party in which the note accrues interest on - 25,000 the original principal balance at a rate of 9% interest annually and is scheduled to mature in October 2019. - 125,000 Note payable to an individual executed February 2018 in which the note accrues interest on the original principal balance at a rate of 18% annually and is due on demand.
+Various notes payable to a related party in which the note accrues interest on the original principal balance at a rate of 10% interest annually through December 31, 2016 at which time the interest rate - 10,000 was reduced to 6.25% interest annually.
+The notes are scheduled to mature at various dates through July 2021. - 211,534 Total Related Party Notes Payable - 485,534 Current Portion of Related Party Notes Payable - 485,534 Long-term Portion of Related Party Notes Payable \$ - \$ -